Knowing how the PCV valve actually works, is the first step in diagnosing a bad or failing one.

-Consequently, In 1961, the PCV valve system was introduced to deal with this problem.
+As a result, in 1961, the PCV valve system was introduced, to deal with this problem.

-As a result, This simple emission control system uses engine vacuum to pull blowby gases out of the crankcase; pushing them down the intake manifold and back into the combustion chambers where they are reburned.
+So, this simple emission control system, uses engine vacuum to pull blow-by gases, out of the crankcase; pushing them down the intake manifold and back into the combustion chambers, where they are reburned.

-Still, a small amount of the gases in the combustion chambers find their way into the crankcase; by way of pressure leakage between the piston rings and the cylinder wall.
+Still, a small amount of the gases in the combustion chambers, find their way into the crankcase.
+Because, of pressure leakage, between the piston rings and the cylinder wall.

-Consequently, Left on their own, these vapors and fumes will play havoc with your engine.
-Blow-by gases contain hydrocarbons (unburned fuel), carbon monoxide (partially burned fuel), particulates, water, sulfur, and acid.
+So, if left on their own, these vapors and fumes will, play havoc with your engine.
+Because, blow-by gases contain hydrocarbons (unburned fuel), carbon monoxide (partially burned fuel), particulates, water, sulfur, and acid.

 Signs Of A Failing PCV Valve